getsentry/sentry-laravel/README.md

 }
 ```

-> Alternatively, you can configure Sentry in your [Laravel Log Channel](https://docs.sentry.io/platforms/php/guides/laravel/usage/#log-channels), allowing you to log `info` and `debug` as well.
+> Alternatively, you can configure Sentry as a [Laravel Log Channel](https://docs.sentry.io/platforms/php/guides/laravel/usage/#log-channels), allowing you to capture `info` and `debug` logs as well.

 ### Configure